-18. Segments
+16. Segments

 The Company's CODM assesses the operating performance of and allocates resources for several operating segments using Segment Adjusted EBITDA.
 Management believes this financial metric is a key indicator of operating results since it excludes noncash revenues and expenses that are not reflective of the underlying business performance of an individual enterprise.
-The Company defines Segment Adjusted EBITDA as net income (loss) before (i) interest expense, (ii) income tax expense or benefit, (iii) depreciation and amortization, (iv) stock-based compensation expense, (v) loss on settlement agreements where noncash consideration is paid, (vi) adjustments for accrued bonuses paid in equity awards, (vii) gain or loss on disposals of assets, (viii) loss on impairment of goodwill and other noncurrent assets, (ix) equity in net loss of affiliates, and (x) recognition of previously deferred revenue associated with upfront and milestone payments as well as cash outflows from capital expenditures and investments in affiliates but includes proceeds from the sale of assets in the period sold.
+The Company defines Segment Adjusted EBITDA as net income (loss) before (i) interest expense and interest income, (ii) income tax expense or benefit, (iii) depreciation and amortization, (iv) stock-based compensation expense, (v) loss on settlement agreements where noncash consideration is paid, (vi) adjustments for accrued bonuses paid in equity awards, (vii) gain or loss on disposals of assets, (iii) loss on impairment of goodwill and other noncurrent assets, (ix) equity in net loss of affiliates, and (x) recognition of previously deferred revenue associated with upfront and milestone payments as well as cash outflows from capital expenditures and investments in affiliates but includes proceeds from the sale of assets in the period sold.
 Segment Adjusted EBITDA excludes the gain or loss on disposals of assets and include proceeds from the sale of assets in the period sold.

 Because the Company uses Segment Adjusted EBITDA as its primary measure of segment performance, it has included this measure in its discussion of segment operating results.
 The Company has also disclosed revenues from external customers and intersegment revenues for each reportable segment.
-Corporate expenses are not allocated to the segments and are managed at a consolidated level.
 The CODM does not use total assets by segment to evaluate segment performance or allocate resources, and accordingly, these amounts are not required to be disclosed.
-The Company's segment presentation excludes amounts related to the businesses included in the Transactions, the operations of MBP Titan and Trans Ova which are reported as discontinued operations (Note 3).
+The Company's segment presentation excludes amounts related to the operations of MBP Titan and Trans Ova which are reported as discontinued operations (Note 3).

-For the year ended December 31, 2022, the Company's reportable segments were (i) Biopharmaceuticals and (ii) Exemplar.
-These identified reportable segments met the quantitative thresholds to be reported separately for the year ended December 31, 2022.
+For the year ended December 31, 2023, the Company's reportable segments were (i) Biopharmaceuticals and (ii) Exemplar.
+These identified reportable segments met the quantitative thresholds to be reported separately for the year ended December 31, 2023.
 See Note 2 for a description of Biopharmaceuticals and Exemplar.